Hokkaido University Poplar Avenue 北大イチョウ並木

 There is a new poplar avenue 500 meters north of the original one

-Poplar Avenue grew gradually, with a few trees brought back from America in 1903 by Hiroshi Mori.
-In 1911 more trees were brought back to Hokkaido to use as windbreaks for the college's farm—this was the beginning of Poplar Avenue.
+Hokkaido University Poplar Avenue grew gradually, with a few trees brought back from America in 1903 by Hiroshi Mori.
+In 1911 more trees were brought back to Hokkaido to use as windbreaks for the college's farm—this was the beginning of the tree-lined avenue.

 It's a lovely place to walk, but don't forget to check out the maidenhair and gingko trees along the east gates as well.